-Colleen is away from home, on her own, for the first time in her life.
+Colleen got accepted into college, and now she is away from home, on her own, for the first time in her life.
 She is a grown-up, even though she still has to use “teen” to say her age.
 Age 18, she doesn’t know yet if she feels grown-up or not, because she hasn’t been grown-up long enough to know what it’s supposed to feel like.
 Most days, she still feels like a teenager, and a teenager is still a child—right?
 But now she is a college student, living away from home, away from her parents.
 And even though she doesn't know what to expect, she knows she must be ready for the challenges of being on her own for the first time.
 After all, she took the plunge—filled out the applications, got accepted into the school she wanted to attend, enrolled, and now her parents have dropped her off, for four years, to go to college.
 Welcome to “Survivor—College Island.”

-Colleen still feels like a little girl.
-She even brought her favorite teddy bear with her from home, and she is not leaving him packed away in a box.
-Mr. Aimsley, her bear, is going to be stationed on her pillow, day and night, and he'll help Colleen to feel secure.
-Just like he did when she was a little girl.
+Colleen brought her favorite teddy bear with her from home, and she is not leaving him packed away in a box.
+Mr. Aimsley, her bear, is going to be stationed on her pillow, day and night, and he'll help Colleen feel secure and connected to home, and he'll help protect her dreams, the same way he protected them when she was growing up.

 Now let's continue our story.

-The First Semester
+College: Surviving the First Semester

 © 2012 Sallie B Middlebrook PhD